“I have jaw pain & tenderness. Why?”

-Perhaps you are a victim of this condition and looking for the best and effective solution.
-Fortunately, you have just landed on the most sought after solutions that can help you deal with jaw pain or tenderness fruitlessly for good.
-Therefore, the following are some of the preventive measures that you should make it your best practice:
+Perhaps you are affected by one of the conditions listed above.
+Fortunately, you have just landed on the most sought after solutions that can help you deal with jaw pain or tenderness.
+Here are some preventive measures that you may want to consider.

 · Wear a night guard.
 A night guard is important in a number of ways.
 It is an effective tool that can help stop you from damaging your teeth, crowns, dentures, and the jaw.
 It also serves in stopping jaw aching, and in giving you a good night sleep.
 Therefore, when you wear a night guard every day before going to bed, the harmful effects that result from clenching and grinding are greatly reduced.

 · Take time to relax.
-As mentioned earlier in this article, one of the causes of jaw pains or tenderness is stress.
+As mentioned earlier in this article, one of the causes of jaw pains or tenderness is grinding or clenching due to stress.
 Therefore, taking a time to relax is a way of relieving muscle tension and thus is an effective practice for eliminating jaw pain.

 Why can jaw pain happen on one side of the mouth?

 Jaw pain can happen on one side of the mouth depending on a number of factors.
 In this case, as mentioned, the causes include teeth grinding, abscessed tooth, and dental conditions among others.
-Therefore, when one side of the jaw suffers grinding, the pain results from that side.
-In addition, dental conditions such as cavities and gum diseases that affect only one side cause only pains in the side that is affected and that are why jaw pain can happen on one side of the mouth.
+In addition, dental conditions such as cavities and gum diseases that affect only one side can cause pain in that particular side.

-Another reason that causes aching on one side of the jaw is one side.
-That means sleeping without changing position.
-Therefore, it is important to maintain the right sleeping posture to avoid building pressure on one side of the jaw.
+Another reason could be sleep position.
+This could include sleeping on one side without changing position or sleeping with your hand or phone cupped under your face.
+It is important to maintain the right sleeping posture to avoid building pressure on one side of the jaw.